-How to calculate SST, SSR, and SSE in Python
+How to Easily Calculate SST, SSR, and SSE in Python

 • SST = Σ(yiy)2

-The following step-by-step example shows how to calculate each of these metrics for a given regression model in Python.
+The following step-by-step example demonstrates how to implement these statistical concepts and calculate each of these crucial metrics for a specific regression model using statsmodels and numpy in a Python environment.

 import pandas as pd